Baha al-Din Qaraqush: Life

-His origin and early life are unknown; not even the name of his father survives, and he was known in Arabic with the patronymic ibn Abdallah (i.e., 'son of a [nameless] servant of God').
+The origin and early life of Qaraqush are unknown; not even the name of his father survives, and he was known in Arabic with the patronymic ibn Abdallah (i.e., 'son of a [nameless] servant of God').
 His year of birth is unknown, but in 1189 he was already considered as very old, and is reputed to have known Godfrey of Bouillon, one of the principal leaders of the First Crusade and first King of Jerusalem, who died in 1100.
 He was set free by Asad al-Din Shirkuh, who raised him to the position of military commander.
-At the time of Shirkuh's invasion of Egypt in 1168, he commanded a corps of 3,000 Oghuz cavalry.
+At the time of Shirkuh's invasion of Fatimid Egypt in 1168, he commanded a corps of 3,000 Oghuz cavalry.

 Career under Saladin

-When Shirkuh, newly named vizier of the Fatimid Caliphate died in March 1169, he sided with the qadi Isa al-Hakkari to secure the succession of Shirkuh's nephew, Saladin, as vizier.
+When Shirkuh, newly named vizier of the Fatimid Caliphate, died in March 1169, Qaraqush sided with the qadi Isa al-Hakkari to secure the succession of Shirkuh's nephew, Saladin, as vizier.

-Following the killing of the palace chamberlain Mu'tamin al-Khilafa and the suppression of the subsequent uprising of the black troops in August 1169, Qaraqush was appointed chamberlain.
+Following the killing of the Fatimid palace chamberlain Mu'tamin al-Khilafa and the suppression of the subsequent uprising of the black troops in August 1169, Qaraqush was appointed chamberlain.
 Deprived of any military support, the Fatimid caliph, al-Adid, was now completely at Saladin's mercy, and closely watched over in his own palace by Qaraqush.
-When al-Adid died in September 1171, and the Fatimid Caliphate was abolished by Saladin, the members of the Fatimid family, some 25o in number were placed under virtual house arrest in various palaces under the care of Qaraqush.
+When al-Adid died in September 1171, and the Fatimid Caliphate was abolished by Saladin, the members of the Fatimid dynasty, some 250 in number, were placed under virtual house arrest in various palaces under the care of Qaraqush.
 He exercised this task with great strictness, and to prevent the Fatimid clan from increasing, he separated the women from the men.

 In 1171, Qaraqush was charged by Saladin with repairs to the city walls of Cairo.
 In 1176, he undertook the construction of the Citadel of Cairo on the Muqattam Hills, and the enlargement of the city walls to include the new citadel and Fustat.
 In summer 1187, he was summoned to reinforce the defences of the port city of Acre, which Saladin wanted to turn into his main base for operations against the Crusaders.
-He remained in the city during its long siege by the Crusaders, and was taken prisoner when it fell in July 1211.
+He remained in the city during its long siege by the Crusaders, and was taken prisoner when it fell in July 1191.
 Saladin ransomed him shortly after against the large sum of 20,000 gold dinars.